-I think what the executive order offers us is a way of discussing that with industry, led by Pat Gallagher, Dr. Pat Gallagher at NIST, would allow us to sit down with different sectors of industry and get their insights on the most efficient way of doing that and, coming back then from Congress, how do we incentivize them for moving forward and in some cases, for example the power companies, how do we help move there through regulatory processes.
+I think what the Executive order offers us is a way of discussing that with industry, led by Dr. Pat Gallagher at the National Institute of Standards and Technology (NIST), would allow us to sit down with different sectors of industry and get their insights on the most efficient way of doing that and, coming back then from Congress, how do we incentivize them for moving forward and in some cases, for example the power companies, how do we help move them through regulatory processes.